api-platform/docs/core/dto.md

         #tags: [ 'api_platform.data_transformer' ]
 ```

-## Updating a resource with a custom input
+## Updating a Resource with a Custom Input

 When performing an update (e.g. `PUT` operation), the resource to be updated is read by ApiPlatform before the deserialization phase.
 To do so, it uses a [data provider](data-providers.md) with the `:id` parameter given in the URL.
 The *body* of the request is the JSON object sent by the client, it is deserialized and is used to update the previously found resource.